Culture, New Testament, Old Testament

 3. In the NT world, slavery took place through a variety of means.

 In accord with #1, slavery was not based on one factor.
-Certain individuals would sell themselves into slavery for various reason.
+Certain individuals would sell themselves into service for various reason.
 Perhaps they owed a debt which they had no resource to pay, so they became slaves to pay it off.
 Or, parents would occasionally sell their children so that the children would grow up in a wealthier family.
 Additionally, some people would sell themselves into slavery to attain Roman citizenship upon their release from slavery (see #4).

 It was the norm for slaves to be freed before they reached the age of 30.
 Once freed, these slaves joined the normal citizenry and owned their own slaves.
 This expectation of freedom on behalf of the slaves kept things civilized.
 In addition, sources of this time say that slaves were freed so often that the Roman emperor had to put restrictions on how many slaves could be freed during specific intervals.